aayomide/rushhour_hack/README.md

   - `dim_financial_history`: Credit behavior and loan history

 ### 3. Machine Learning
-- Built a classifier model to predict loan success or repayment probability.
+- Built a classifier model to predict loan success or repayment probability
-- Training involved labeled data with both successful and defaulted loans.
+- Training involved labeled data with both successful and defaulted loans
-- Model inputs include digital literacy, years in farming, soil quality, and previous loan behavior.
+- Model inputs include digital literacy, years in farming, soil quality, and previous loan behavior

 ### 4. Web App Deployment
-- Users (e.g., microfinance officers) can enter a new farmer’s information and get instant feedback on their loan eligibility or projected repayment behavior
+- Farmers have a web interface via which they can request for a loan
-- Farmers also have a web interface via which they can request for a loan
+- Lenders / Microfinance officers can enter a new farmer’s information and get instant feedback on their loan eligibility or projected repayment behavior; using this to decide whether to accept or reject the loans

 ## 📊 Key Insights
-- Farmers with **tertiary education, good soil, and training access** showed higher likelihood of repayment.
+- Farmers with **tertiary education, good soil, and training access** showed a higher likelihood of repayment
-- **Digital literacy** strongly correlates with access to financial services.
+- **Digital literacy** strongly correlates with access to financial services
-- **Belonging to a cooperative** improves chances of getting financing and repaying on time.
+- **Belonging to a cooperative** improves chances of getting financing and repaying on time

 ## 💡 Recommendations
-- Encourage agribusiness training programs for young farmers.
+- Encourage agribusiness training programs for young farmers
-- Incentivize digital financial inclusion via mobile banking and education.
+- Incentivize digital financial inclusion via mobile banking and education
-- Design credit scoring models that go beyond traditional financial history.
+- Design credit scoring models that go beyond traditional financial history

 📈 Deliverables